gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - Removed the property `styleSheet` from `ScalaDocOptions`.
 - Forbid passing `null` as configuration action to the methods `from` and `to` on `CopySpec`.
 - Removed the property `bootClasspath` from `CompileOptions`.
+- Registering invalid inputs or outputs via the runtime API is now an error.

 ## External contributions